nulf/sermon/README.md

 Sermon is a bash based server health checking tool.
-Made to act fast and provide top level info directly in the terminal.
+Made to act fast and provide quick feedback about current server load, diskspace and more.
+You can either run one command or let Sermon cykle through all availade types of checks.